J. P. Carter

-James Pratt Carter (August 20, 1915 – December 19, 2000) was an American military officer, politician and educator.
-During his career in the United States Army, he served in World War II and the Korean War, retiring from the army in 1958 with the rank of lieutenant colonel.
+James Pratt Carter (August 20, 1915 – December 19, 2000) was a United States Army officer, politician and educator.
+During his career in the army, he served in World War II and the Korean War, retiring from the army in 1958 with the rank of lieutenant colonel.
 He was the mayor of Madison, North Carolina for twelve years and later served on the town's Board of Aldermen.

 Early life

 Carter was born on August 20, 1915, in Rockingham County, North Carolina, to Yancey Ligon Carter and Mary Elizabeth Morton, who were prominent tobacco farmers in the Bethany community.
 He was the thirteenth of fifteen children.
 Carter was raised in the Baptist tradition.
 His grandfather, Pleasant Jiles Carter, was a North Carolinian planter.
 Carter's great-grandfather, Thomas B. Carter, owned a large tobacco plantation in what is now Wentworth.